My Phoenix Rising: Rebuilding Life After a Stroke in the U.S.

 TimeNote the time when you first notice any of the symptoms.

-Time, I learned, is the most precious currency in the face of a stroke.
-Every passing minute is a neuron lost, a function dimmed.
-Recognizing the warning signs – the sudden facial droop, the slurred speech, the tingling limbs – became my mantra.
-Knowing to call 911 without hesitation, without succumbing to fear or denial, was the first, crucial step on the road to recovery.
+Time, I learned, is the most precious currency when facing it.
+Every passing minute means a neuron lost, a function fading.
+Recognizing the warning signs—the sudden facial droop, slurred speech, tingling limbs—became my mantra.
+Understanding the urgency of calling 911 without hesitation, without letting fear or doubt take over, was the first, crucial step toward recovery.

 SymptomAction